dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Case Insensitivity While Maintaining Case

-DuckDB allows queries to be case insensitive, while maintaining the specified case as data flows into and out of the system.
-This simplifies queries within DuckDB while ensuring compatibility with external libraries.
+DataMiner allows queries to be case insensitive, while maintaining the specified case as data flows into and out of the system.
+This simplifies queries within DataMiner while ensuring compatibility with external libraries.

 ```sql
 CREATE TABLE mandalorian AS SELECT 1 AS "THIS_IS_THE_WAY";